Watch the video!

 November is National Diabetes Awareness Month.
 According to the Canadian Diabetes Association more than 9 million Canadians are living with diabetes or prediabetes.
 In my experience with counseling clients who have been diagnosed with diabetes or prediabetes there is a lot of confusion around what diabetes is, how it is caused and how to treat it.
 I have seen everything from the people who choose to ignore the disease to those who go to the extreme trying to manage it.
 Let’s set the facts straight on Diabetes!

-occurs when the body produces little or no insulin; it is often diagnosed in adolescents but can occur at any age.
+Type 1 Diabetes- occurs when the body produces little or no insulin; it is often diagnosed in adolescents but can occur at any age.
 A person with Type 1 Diabetes therefore requires insulin or is “insulin dependant”.
 10% of diabetics have Type 1 Diabetes.
-Type 2 Diabetes-

-is a temporary condition in which blood sugars are impaired during pregnancy.
+Gestational Diabetes- is a temporary condition in which blood sugars are impaired during pregnancy.
 If left untreated, high blood sugars can lead to complications during pregnancy including: birth defects, increased risk of miscarriage, high birth weight, pre-term delivery, respiratory distress syndrome, hypoglycemia and jaundice.
 Approximately two to four percent of pregnancies are affected by gestational diabetes, putting both the mother and child at higher risk of developing Type 2 Diabetes later in life.
-What is Prediabetes?

 A normal fasting blood sugar ranges between 4.0-6.0mmol/L. Diabetes is diagnosed when a fasting blood sugar is 7.0mmol/L or greater.
 If fasting blood sugar is running between 6.1 and 6.9mmol/L a diagnosis of prediabetes is made.
 At this point a healthy diet and exercise are prescribed to help manage blood sugars.
 Many people who are diagnosed with prediabetes go on to develop Type 2 Diabetes.